saclab/daikon/docs/intro.md

 DAIKON is a framework developed for  pharma–academic consortium-based drug discovery efforts to share ideas, technologies, compounds, assays, projects and portfolios.

 :::warning Active Development
 The framework is under heavy development.
-API endpoints may change frequently.
+Documents are updated frequently.
 :::

 ### What you'll need